michael-ortiz/aws-on-call-notifier/README.md

 `email_address`

-Valid email address.
+A [verified](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html) email address.
 The user will receive a email notification to this address if configured in the `alerts` section.

 *Supports*: `<Your Name>example@mail.com` format.